Philosophy – Master of Arts

 You will take part in a compulsory departmental student advice session at the beginning of the MA programme and at the beginning of the third semester.
 In the fourth semester you will write your master’s thesis and take the final oral exam.

-Internships help you to gain insights into various professional areas and to build up contacts.
 During your period of study you will be expected to complete an internship of at least 8 weeks.
-The staff of the university’s Career Service (in German) will gladly help you to find a suitable placement.
+The staff of the university’s Career Service will gladly help you to find a suitable placement.

 What interests and skills should I have?